Cherrington History, Family Crest & Coats of Arms

 By 1252, Sherrington had a parish church dedicated to Saints Cosmas and Damian in 1341.
 However the village dates back to 896 when it was listed as Scoranston, but later was spelt Scarenstone in the Domesday Book and meant "stone or rock on a steep slope" from the Old English "scir + "wudu".

 The Cherrington variant originates in Shropshire at Cherrington, a village in the civil parish of Tibberton and Cherrington which dates back to the Domesday Book where it was listed as Cerlintone and later in 1230 as Cherington.
 The place name literally means "estate associated with a man called Ceorra," having derived from the Old English personal name + -ing + tun

-Important Dates for the Cherrington family
+Early History of the Cherrington family

 This web page shows only a small excerpt of our Cherrington research.
 Another 67 words (5 lines of text) covering the years 1495, 1553, 1527, 1540, 1602, 1678 and 1644 are included under the topic Early Cherrington History in all our PDF Extended History products and printed products wherever possible.

 Cherrington Spelling Variations

 Spelling variations of this family name include: Sherrington, Sherington, Cherrington and others.